 $45,037.20

-Payments last increased in September 2024, and are likely to change again when they are next assessed this coming September.
+Payments last increased in March 2025 and are likely to change again when they are next assessed in March 2026.

 Tip: Many people assume they’re not eligible for either a part- or full Age Pension and therefore apply late or miss out on this and other government benefits.